 Architectural volumes

 In architectural photography, we look for volumes and light effects.
-The light on the building will create shape, colour and texture in the materials.
-Intersections of lines and surfaces, overlapping volumes or shapes, will complete one another or contrast with one another.
+The light on the building creates shape, colour, and texture in the materials.
+Intersections of lines and surfaces, overlapping volumes or shapes, complete one another or contrast with one another.

-Buildings can have complex structures, but we can reduce them to simple stacked volumes depending on the light.
+Buildings can have complex structures, but depending on the light, we can reduce them to simple stacked volumes.
 We try to find dominant lines in those structures, leading us to a harmonious composition.
 As explained in other blogs, photographers have to produce a 2-dimensional picture of a 3-dimensional reality.
 With the help of light, we recreate the suggestion of volume and depth.

 Abstract architectural photography

-Focusing on specific building details or construction details can turn our photo into an abstract picture.
+Focusing on specific building or construction details can make our photo abstract.
 Converting the image into black and white can enhance this effect.

-2. The importance of light and architectural photography
+2. The importance of light and architecture photography

 In previous blogs, I already emphasised the importance of light.
 Light is not a constant factor.
 Different types of light and different directions of the light will define the effects.
 It will create different looks or moods in your pictures.
 Have also a look at my blog about the weather.

-On overcast days we will have softer light.
-So that also means there will be less contrast and/or drama in the details of the construction and background.
+On overcast days, we will have softer light, which also means there will be less contrast and/or drama in the details of the construction and background.
 Early morning or late afternoon light brings more golden colours and much longer shadows.
 Floodlights from the left or right will create shadows and a three-dimensional feeling.

-During the middle of the day, the light will be harsh.
-This could give us exciting contrasts with the interplay between light and shadows.
+The light is harsh during the middle of the day.
+The interplay between light and shadows could create exciting contrasts.
 Most of the time, however, harsh light causes details to fade away.

 Later in the evening, we get the opportunity to combine the fading natural light with artificial light.